<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Unfortunately, my answer is no. To the best of my knowledge, AI cannot (at least not yet) do the following, which are done and billed by attorneys:</p>

-<ul><li>Confer with clients to determine their objectives and concerns</li><li>Discern best strategies and avenues to be explored</li><li>Determine what claims are being made in the advertising which require substantiation or confusion to consumers</li><li>Review &amp; Edit an agreement to advance the client’s interests</li><li>Identify potential copyright, trademark and right of publicity issues and provide risk mitigation strategies&nbsp;</li><li>Provide a risk assessment to a client, such as the risk of a challenge by regulators, competitors or consumers</li><li>Take into account a client’s risk tolerance when providing legal advice</li></ul>
+<ul class="wp-block-list"><li>Confer with clients to determine their objectives and concerns</li><li>Discern best strategies and avenues to be explored</li><li>Determine what claims are being made in the advertising which require substantiation or confusion to consumers</li><li>Review &amp; Edit an agreement to advance the client’s interests</li><li>Identify potential copyright, trademark and right of publicity issues and provide risk mitigation strategies&nbsp;</li><li>Provide a risk assessment to a client, such as the risk of a challenge by regulators, competitors or consumers</li><li>Take into account a client’s risk tolerance when providing legal advice</li></ul>

 <p>Moreover, an AI chatbot cannot provide legal advice under the rules of professional conduct, meaning no protection of attorney-client privilege for any conversations that a client may engage with an AI chatbot.</p>